 If you have concerns about the submission terms for of ideaFest: Interdisciplinary Journal of Creative Works and Research from Humboldt State University, please contact firstname.lastname@example.org.

-All text submissions should be double spaced with 1 inch margins, written in 12 point font, and submitted in .doc or .rtf format.
+All text submissions should be double spaced with 1 inch margins, written in 12 point font, and submitted in .doc, .docx, or .rtf format.
 Please do not include page numbers at the bottom of each page of your manuscript.
-Files should not include macros or any special formatting.
-Please do not use the tab key to indent your work, and do not create extra space between paragraphs; use the ruler bar to format your manuscript in continuous prose.
+Files should not include macros or any special formatting, except headings styles.
+Please use the tab key to indent your work, and do not create extra space between paragraphs.

-Articles, reviews, and interviews are typically no longer than 5,000 words in length including abstract, notes and citations, but authors may query the editors to submit work outside of this range. ideaFest does not publish thesis-length work; if you wish to submit research conducted for a thesis project, please revise to work into a scholarly article appropriate for a journal publication.
+Articles, reviews, and interviews should not be longer than 5,000 words in length, excluding notes and citations, but authors may query the editors to submit work outside of this range. ideaFest Journal does not publish thesis-length work; if you wish to submit research conducted for a thesis project, please revise to work into a scholarly article appropriate for a journal publication.

 Manuscripts should be polished and carefully copyedited.
-All citations must be in Chicago style, using endnotes with continuous numbering.
+All citations should be in APA style, using endnotes with continuous numbering, but authors may query the editors to submit works in any citation style.
 Do not include footnotes.

 Rights for Authors and Digital Commons @ Humboldt State University

 As further described in our submission agreement (the Submission Agreement), in consideration for publication of the work, ideaFest: Interdisciplinary Journal of Creative Works reserves first North American publishing rights, and the nonexclusive right to reproduce, display, and distribute the work under a Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) Creative Commons License.
 Print versions may be made available for sale by Humboldt State University, although the price may not exceed the cost of printing and mailing.